Type Ia Supernovae Can Arise from the Detonations of Both Stars in a Double Degenerate Binary

 While the conclusion from \citet{Pakmor_2022} is extremely interesting, multidimensional analysis across a wider range of progenitor configurations is necessary to evaluate this scenario further.
-To that end, this work simulates a number of two star explosion models and presents their multi-dimensional synthetic observables.
-These models consist of a number of mass configurations undergoing triple and and quadruple detonations, including those that produce significant amounts of radioactive material in the companion.
+To that end, this work simulates a number of 2D two star explosion models and presents their multi-dimensional synthetic observables.
+The progenitors used in this work are bare WDs (for the purpose of reduced computational complexity), but approximate the dynamics of triple and quadruple detonations that may otherwise occur when helium shells are considered.
+We refer to these models as triple and quadruple detonations in this work, despite the exclusion of helium in our calculations.
+Our models consist of a number of binary mass configurations, including those that produce significant amounts of radioactive material in the companion detonation.

 We describe our computational setup and choice of progenitor systems in Section \ref{sec:methods}.
 The multi-dimensional light curves and spectra from these two star explosion models are shown in Section \ref{sec:results} and compared to both our previous single star double detonation models and observed SNe Ia.
 We then discuss the overview of our results in the context of observed SNe Ia in Section \ref{sec:discussion} before summarizing this work in Section \ref{sec:conclusions}.